SmileiPIC/Smilei/doc/Sphinx/algorithms.rst

 """""""""""""""

-Now that the currents are known at time-step :math:`n+\tfrac{1}{2}`, the electromagnetic fields can be advanced solving Maxwell's equations :ref:`eq_Maxwell`.
+Now that the currents are known at time-step :math:`n+\tfrac{1}{2}`, the electromagnetic fields can be advanced solving Maxwell's equations :eq:`Maxwell`.

 First, Maxwell-Ampère is solved, giving the advanced electric fields